dataminer-site/dataminer-site.github.io/docs/guides/sql_editors/dbeaver.md

 title: DBeaver SQL IDE
 ---

 [DBeaver](https://dbeaver.io/) is a powerful and popular desktop sql editor and integrated development environment (IDE).
 It has both an open source and enterprise version.
 It is useful for visually inspecting the available tables in DataMiner and for quickly building complex queries.
-DuckDB's [JDBC connector](https://search.maven.org/artifact/org.duckdb/duckdb_jdbc) allows DBeaver to query DataMiner files, and by extension, any other files that DataMiner can access (like [Parquet files](../../guides/import/query_parquet)).
+DataMiner's [JDBC connector](https://search.maven.org/artifact/org.DataMiner/DataMiner_jdbc) allows DBeaver to query DataMiner files, and by extension, any other files that DataMiner can access (like [Parquet files](../../guides/import/query_parquet)).

 ## Installing DBeaver